tliron/em-dash/README.md

 * Show **media controls** for supported applications (MPRIS).
 * Move the **application menu** from the top panel into the relevant icon's popup menu.

+Requires GNOME Shell 3.24 and above.
+Written in ECMAScript 6 (2015).

 What does the name mean?